 Ramanujan in Cambridge

-Ramanujan spent nearly five years in Cambridge collaborating with Hardy and Littlewood, and published part of his findings there.
-Hardy and Ramanujan had highly contrasting personalities.
-Their collaboration was a clash of different cultures, beliefs, and working styles.
-Hardy was an atheist and an apostle of proof and mathematical rigour, whereas Ramanujan was a deeply religious man who relied very strongly on his intuition.
-While in England, Hardy tried his best to fill the gaps in Ramanujan’s education without interrupting his inspiration.
-Ramanujan was awarded a Bachelor of Science degree by research (this degree was later renamed PhD) in March 1916 for his work on highly composite numbers.
-On 6 December 1917, he was elected to the London Mathematical Society.
-In 1918 he was elected a Fellow of the Royal Society, at age 31 as one of the youngest Fellows in the history of the Royal Society.
+Ramanujan spent five years in Cambridge, collaborating with Hardy and Littlewood and publishing some of his findings.
+Their collaboration was marked by contrasting personalities and cultural, ideological, and working style differences.
+Hardy, an atheist and advocate of proof and mathematical precision, attempted to enhance Ramanujan’s education without stifling his inspiration.
+Ramanujan, a deeply religious man who relied heavily on intuition, was awarded a Bachelor of Science by Research degree (later renamed a PhD) in March 1916 for his work on highly composite numbers.
+In December 1917, he was elected to the London Mathematical Society, and in 1918, at the young age of 31, he became a Fellow of the Royal Society, one of the youngest in the society’s history.

 Back in India and Early Death